Death Gate: Plot

-Haplo arrives on the lower realm of Arianus, inhabited by dwarves.
-A dwarf called Limbeck studies a machine called the Kicksey-winsey.
-Glowing figures try to get the Kicksey-winsey to work.
-According to the dwarves they are gods.
-Haplo manages to get aboard the ship of the gods and finds out they are elves.
-He finds human slaves that operate the ship.
-One of them is the cousin of the human king, King Stephen.
-Haplo brings a message to King Stephen and returns to the elven ship.
-He manages to break the glowing spell of the elves.
-The dwarves expel the elves and the elven ship leaves.
-Haplo manages to lure it into a human ambush and the slaves are rescued.
-On his search for the seal piece, Haplo goes to Skurvash, a smuggler's den.
-He manages to catch the attention of Hugh the Hand and infiltrates the Brotherhood.
-In their tower he finds an artifact of Sartan origin as well as a manual to the Kicksey-winsey and the book of Pryan.
-He returns to the Kicksey-winsey, fixes it and uses it to dig a tunnel to a secret chamber.
-Inside he finds crystal coffins with Sartan.
-All are dead.
-Haplo manages to find the seal piece of Arianus in the chamber.
-He returns to the Nexus and hands Xar the seal piece.
+Haplo arrives in the lower realm of Arianus, where he encounters dwarves and a machine called the Kicksey-winsey.
+Glowing figures attempt to operate the Kicksey-winsey, and the dwarves believe them to be gods.
+Haplo discovers that these figures are actually elves, and they use human slaves to operate their ship.
+Haplo relays a message to King Stephen, a human slave and cousin of the king.
+He manages to break the elves' control over the dwarves, leading to the expulsion of the elves.
+Haplo lures the elven ship into a human ambush and rescues the slaves.

+Continuing his quest, Haplo travels to Skurvash, a smuggler's den, where he attracts the attention of Hugh the Hand and infiltrates the Brotherhood.
+He finds an artifact of Sartan origin, a manual for the Kicksey-winsey, and the book of Pryan in their tower.
+Haplo returns to the Kicksey-winsey, repairs it, and uses it to dig a tunnel to a hidden chamber.
+Inside, he discovers crystal coffins containing deceased Sartan.
+In this chamber, he finds the seal piece of Arianus.

+After obtaining the seal piece, Haplo returns to the Nexus and delivers it to Xar.
 Xar then sends Haplo to Pryan, the realm of Fire.
-Haplo transfers Pryan's symbol from the book onto the steering stone and ventures through the Death Gate.
+Haplo transfers Pryan's symbol from the book onto the steering stone and travels through the Death Gate to Pryan.